“`html

 What is it: Blade of the Immortal – Adaptations and Cultural Impact

 Blade of the Immortal has been adapted into various media, including an anime series, live-action films, and even a radio drama.
 The first anime adaptation was released in 2008, followed by a new series in 2019 that covered the story more faithfully to the manga.
 The live-action film, directed by Takashi Miike, was released in 2017 and received praise for its fidelity to the original work and the actors' performances.
 These adaptations helped expand the series' reach and introduced Blade of the Immortal to a wider audience.
-The work's cultural impact is significant, influencing other manga and anime with its innovative approaches to narrative and character design.
-Blade of the Immortal has also inspired a number of spin-off products, including action figures, games, and merchandise, solidifying its place as an iconic franchise in the world of manga and anime.
+The work's cultural impact is significant, influencing other manga and anime with its innovative approaches to storytelling and character design.
+Blade of the Immortal has also inspired a number of spin-offs, including action figures, games, and merchandise, solidifying its place as an iconic franchise in the world of manga and anime.

 What is it: Blade of the Immortal – Artistic Style and Technique